 Collaborative learning can take many forms, including large groups, one-on-one peer learning experiences, and models that involve varying levels of trainer engagement.

 Trainers in collaborative learning are not so much sharing knowledge as they are acting as guides for learning, using their knowledge and expertise to help shepherd employees through the process of absorbing and using new skills.

+In traditional training methodologies, trainers would, for the most part, prepare training in the form of PowerPoints.
 Employees would take notes and ask questions to clarify specific concepts or discover how to deploy the information in particular situations.

-Collaborative learning strategies are still focused on transmitting information, but instead of treating knowledge as an end in itself, the goal is to learn how to use this training in a practical context.
+Learning collaboratively is still focused on transmitting information, but instead of treating knowledge as an end in itself, the goal is to learn how to use this training in a practical context.

 While trainees will still likely take notes, the primary goal of collaborative learning is to work together to complete specific tasks, solve complex problems, or gain a practical grasp of an underlying concept.

 While many collaborative learning sessions will still involve some form of testing, this evaluation is not the focal point of the training.
 Instead, the primary learning tool is communication within each group, resulting in more active learning than the “passive” learning associated with lectures.

 Building collaborative learning into your workforce can bring many benefits to your organization and your employees.